From October Books

-Kant after Duchamp brings together eight essays around a central thesis with many implications for the history of the avant-gardes.
-Although Duchamps readymades broke with all previously known styles, Thierry de Duve observes that he made the logic of modernist art practice the subject matter of his work, a shift in aesthetic judgment that replaced the classical "this is beautiful" with "this is art."
-De Duve employs this shift in a re-reading of Kant's Critique of Judgment that reveals the hidden links between the radical experiments of Duchamp and the Dadaists and mainstream pictorial modernism.
+Kant after Duchamp brings together eight essays around a central thesis with many implications for the history of avant-gardes.
+Although Duchamp's ready mades broke with all previously known styles, de Duve observes that he made the logic of modernist art practice the subject matter of his work, a shift in aesthetic judgment that replaced the classical "this is beautiful" with "this is art."
+De Duve employs this shift (replacing the word "beauty" by the word "art") in a rereading of Kant's Critique of Judgment that reveals the hidden links between the radical experiments of Duchamp and the Dadaists and mainstream pictorial modernism.

 HardcoverOut of Print ISBN: 9780262041515 504 pp. | 9 in x 7 in

 Paperback$47.95 T | £37.00 ISBN: 9780262540940 504 pp. | 9 in x 7 in

 This is an excellent book.
 It is clear, careful, erudite, witty, and deep, tremendously illuminating and a pleasure to read.
 His command of the philosophical texts is particularly impressive.
 As an artist I quite naturally dismiss the question of whether something I produce is art or not as irrelevant.
 De Duve is the first to convince me of the importance and centrality of this question in the history of contemporary art, not only for critics and aestheticians, but for artists.